ETOSPHERES-Labs/etopay-sdk/sdk/docs/Installing the SDK/Java.md

 ```
 jniLibs
 ├── arm64-v8a
-│   ├── libwalletsdk.so
+│   ├── libetopaysdk.so
 │   └── libc++_shared.so
 ├── armeabi-v7a
-│   ├── libwalletsdk.so
+│   ├── libetopaysdk.so
 │   └── libc++_shared.so
 ├── x86
-│   ├── libwalletsdk.so
+│   ├── libetopaysdk.so
 │   └── libc++_shared.so
 └── x86_64
-    ├── libwalletsdk.so
+    ├── libetopaysdk.so
     └── libc++_shared.so
 ```

 The `jniLibs` folder should be placed **as-is** under the `src/main` folder of the corresponding Java project from the jar file.

 !!! warning
     Currently the moving of the jniLibs from the jar to the src/main folder is manual and not automated.
 Later it will be automated with a gradle plugin once the project is moved to open source.
-Not copying this generally will throw the error while initializing the constructor of the ETOPaySdk class `java.lang.UnsatisfiedLinkError: dlopen failed: library "libwalletsdk.so" not found`.
+Not copying this generally will throw the error while initializing the constructor of the ETOPaySdk class `java.lang.UnsatisfiedLinkError: dlopen failed: library "libetopaysdk.so" not found`.

 ## Future releases of SDK